COVID-19 Guidance for Food Business Operators and Their Employees

 To accompany the guidance, we have developed a risk assessment tool which will help food businesses plan to re-start as lockdown restrictions are relaxed.
 It will also assist those which are already operating to review the steps they have taken to prevent the spread of COVID-19 whilst ensuring food safety.
 The tool provides a way of allowing all FBOs to document the measures they have taken, and demonstrate that these are being maintained on an on-going basis to ensure their staff and customers are protected from the risks of COVID-19.
 A checklist is also available to support the risk assessment which summarises the key areas that need to be assessed when restarting your business, and will help managers to communicate with staff on the measures that need to be taken to prevent the spread of COVID-19.
 Guidance has also been developed for FBOs on the investigation of COVID-19 outbreaks.
 This has been developed in collaboration with Public Health Scotland (PHS) which aims to help food businesses understand how decisions will be taken when an outbreak of COVID-19 is identified in their workforce.
 This guidance is split into two main sections which describes what FBOs are expected to know in relation to controlling COVID-19 in the workplace, and how to prepare for an IMT.

-This guidance package will continue to be reviewed regularly in line with Scottish Government’s review of lockdown restrictions during later phases of the routemap, as well as emerging evidence and changes to public health advice.
+This guidance package will continue to be reviewed regularly in line with Scottish Government’s review of lockdown restrictions during later phases of the routemap and strategic framework, as well as emerging evidence and changes to public health advice.